tastytea/seriespl/README.md

 **seriespl** extracts stream-URLs for entire seasons of tv series from bs.to (Burning-Series) and geektv.ma.
 These URLs can then be further processed by e.g. [youtube-dl](https://rg3.github.com/youtube-dl/) or [mpv](https://mpv.io/).

+**seriespl does not work at the moment for bs.to due to non-trivial updates on the site.
+I will probably not be able to fix this anytime soon.
+Patches welcome.**

 This repository is available at [git.tastytea.de](https://git.tastytea.de/?p=seriespl.git;a=summary) and [github.com](https://github.com/tastytea/seriespl).

 # Install